 The City of Wrocław, the capital of Lower Silesia, is one of the oldest and most beautiful cities in Poland.
 It is situated on the Oder River and boasts about many picturesque islands and more than 120 bridges.
 It is a thriving cosmopolitan city and a centre of innovation where progress, in all of its forms, seems to have no limits.
 With its rich history spanning over a thousand years, Wrocław is a place where the tradition and experience intertwines with the vibrancy of dynamic business centres.
 It is a place where Chopin, Brahms and Paganini gave concerts, where Jerzy Grotowski’s “Theater Laboratory” performed and where Krzysztof Kieślowski started his career.

-Currently, Wrocław bears the title of the European Capital of Culture 2016 (along with the Spanish city of San Sebastian), it is also the UNESCO World Book Capital.
+In 2016, Wrocław was bearing the title of the European Capital of Culture 2016 (along with the Spanish city of San Sebastian), it was also the UNESCO World Book Capital.
 The city develops its cultural infrastructure – there are here a new, renovated seat of the Musical Theatre Capitol and the National Forum of Music – the most modern concert hall in Poland.
 Every year Wrocław hosts numerous festivals and other cultural events.

 Business Hot Spot